SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%sticker Attach Random Sticker Here`

 **%syncbanlist**
-    Info: Admin only, applies the bans from the SSBUTG server to the SSBUBG server.
+    Info: **Admin only.** applies the bans from the SSBUTG server to the SSBUBG server.
 Can only be used in the SSBUBG server.
     Aliases: syncbans

 **%tabuwu**